What is Medical Acupuncture and how does it Work?

-Dr. Maja and Cameron Edgar are licensed acupuncturists and received their training at the Michael G. DeGroote School of Medicine, Continuing Education department at McMaster University.
-This program utilizes the most current evidence through clinical trials and systematic reviews for point selections and applications.
+Dr. Maja and Cameron Edgar are licensed medical acupuncturists and received their training at the Michael G. DeGroote School of Medicine, Continuing Education department at McMaster University.
+This program utilizes the most up-to-date evidence through clinical trials and systematic reviews for point selection and applications.

 - Neurological and muscular disorders

 - Rib neuritis

 - Frozen shoulder

 Are there any side effects of the treatment?

 There are usually no side effects following your treatments.
 You may feel like the first one or two treatments to have a sensation of deep relaxation.